dotnet/EntityFramework.Docs/entity-framework/core/performance/efficient-querying.md

 > [!WARNING]
 > Avoid mixing synchronous and asynchronous code in the same application - it's very easy to inadvertently trigger subtle thread-pool starvation issues.

+## Additional resources

+See the [performance section](xref:core/querying/null-comparisons#writing-performant-queries) of the null comparison documentation page for some best practices when comparing nullable values.